GCash Philippines Expats

 GCash 101 for Expats in the Philippines

-• Send Money: Send money to other GCash users, even if they’re not verified.
+• Send Money: Easily send money to other GCash users, even if they aren’t verified.
+This is great for transfers to friends or family.

-• Pay Bills: Pay various bills like utilities, mobile phone top-ups, and even government fees conveniently.
+• Pay Bills: You can pay utility bills, mobile phone top-ups, and even government fees—straight from the app.

-• Shop Online: Pay for online purchases from merchants that accept GCash.
+• Shop Online: Use GCash to pay for online purchases from merchants that accept it.
+No need for cash or credit cards when shopping.

 Navigating GCash as an Expat